GavinHuttley/tib/source/python/files.rst

     print(seqfile)

 There is another approach to ensuring the file is always closed.
-The involves using the ``with`` statement.
+This involves using the ``with`` statement.
 This statement invokes what's referred to as a "context manager".
 The advantage to using this approach is it ensures the file is closed.

 .. jupyter-execute::